3dcitydb/3dcitydb-docs/source/impexp/gui.rst

 .. _impexp_gui_chapter:

-Using the Graphical User Interface (GUI)
+Using the graphical user interface (GUI)
 ----------------------------------------

 The graphical user interface of the Importer/Exporter is organized into